MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 ### Is the authentication federated or managed?

 If the authentication is federated, then successful sign-ins are stored in Microsoft Entra ID.
-The failed sign-ins will be in their Identity Provider (IDP).
+The failed sign-ins are in their Identity Provider (IDP).
 For more information, see [AD FS troubleshooting and event logging](/windows-server/identity/ad-fs/troubleshooting/ad-fs-tshoot-logging).

 If the authentication type is managed&ndash;cloud-only, password hash sync (PHS), or pass-through authentication (PTA)&ndash;then successful and failed sign-ins are stored in the Microsoft Entra sign-in logs.